mateorodon/shopping_cart/README.md

 But.. what a **** is an API?, don't worry, we will cover a lot of things in the middle.

-In order to have a sort of guide we will divide the bootcamp in 3 weeks and each one could have 1 or more topics.
+In order to have a sort of guide we will divide the bootcamp into 3 weeks and each one could have 1 or more topics.
 Our expectations is that you may spend up to 4 hours a day depends on your previous knowledge and your slack participation.

 We will provide you some tutors in order to guide you and respond specific questions, but remember **this is a self training and your effort and communication really matters**.
 We will be here to answer questions and give you tips.